A Foodcentric Life

 • When the pan is good and hot, turn it down to medium and place the breasts fat side down.
 The pan should sizzle when the duck hits the surface.
 Then you know it is hot.

 • Allow the duck skin to get crisp and dark golden brown.
 Watch so that it does not burn.
 When the color is achieved, turn the breasts over and pop the pan into the oven for 2-3 minutes.
-Remove pan from the oven, allow duck to stand for a few minutes to reabsorb its juices, then slice across the breast.
-Serve alone or with your choice of sauce.

 Nutrition

-Tried this recipe?Let us know how it was!
+Tried this recipe?Let us know how it was with a comment and leave a star rating!

 « Baked Mushroom Stuffed Sole

-Balsamic Roasted Red Onions »
+Roasted Red Onions with Balsamic »

 Welcome!
-I'm Sally, a classically trained chef (but you don't have to be!).
-My passion is cooking fresh healthy food and sharing it with others.
+I'm Sally, a professionally trained chef, former personal chef and caterer, lover of fresh healthy food, and sharing it with others.

 More about me →